uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 Note:	data received must cover the whole accounting period.

 The declaration is the only mandatory requirement for this process, the exact text HMRC requires you to present is below.
+Developers should replace [insert tax year] with the correct tax year.

 Agent Declaration text is currently being finalised and will be added here soon.